In the previous article, I wrote about ‘Photographing’.

 - chloma parka

-You are more than welcome to enter the awards.
+You are more than welcome to submit an entry for these awards.

 Written by Ryu Fujiwara (Ryu lilea)